previous page back to table of contents next page

 IV.3.c.i.
 Operational Description

 WMOPS was run at 2- to 4-day intervals, requiring WMOPS to complete processing in under 3 to 4 cluster-CPU hours.
 It was the goal of WMOPS to detect 80% of the objects that fulfilled the requirements for detections, namely exceeding an SNR threshold of 7 and having a minimum of 6 detections.
-Before WSDS v3.5 implementation during the prime mission, we achieved 90% detection on the automated processing (pre-eyes-on QA; see below), surpassing our original goal.
-With v3.5 we increased to 92% completeness.
-Our desired goal was also to achieve 90% reliability in the tracklets we report to the MPC.
-As follow-up with any set of tracklets can be spotty, and especially with the thousands of tracklets reported by WMOPS to the MPC each run, our only means of registering tracklet reliability was, and remains, by feedback from the Minor Planet Center.
-Each complete WMOPS run has fewer than 1% bad tracks on average.
+Before WSDS v3.5 implementation during the prime mission, WMOPS achieved 90% detection on the automated processing (pre-eyes-on QA; see below), surpassing the original goal.
+With v3.5 WMOPS increased to 92% completeness.
+The desired goal was also to achieve 90% reliability in the tracklets reported to the MPC.
+As follow-up with any set of tracklets can be spotty, and especially with the thousands of tracklets reported by WMOPS to the MPC each run, the only means of registering tracklet reliability was by feedback from the Minor Planet Center.
+Each complete WMOPS run had fewer than 1% bad tracks on average.

-To minimize processing time within the WSDS requirements, WMOPS works with detections, eliminating artifacts and stationary objects from the processing instead of subtracting a static sky from the images and generating a new source list from there.
-This, the detector characteristics, and the WISE spacecraft's survey cadence make WMOPS a uniquely designed subsystem.
-Beyond the linear-motion search algorithms themselves, it is these specifics, i.e. the way the surrounding software sifts through and filters input detections and output tracklets, that often determine the efficacy of any search software for a moving object survey.
+To minimize processing time within the WSDS requirements, WMOPS worked with detections, eliminating artifacts and stationary objects from the processing instead of subtracting a static sky from the images and generating a new source list from there.
+This, the detector characteristics, and the WISE spacecraft's survey cadence made WMOPS a uniquely designed subsystem.
+Beyond the linear-motion search algorithms themselves, it was these specifics, i.e. the way the surrounding software sifts through and filters input detections and output tracklets, that often determines the efficacy of any search software for a moving object survey.
 Figure 1 summarizes the basic flow of the WMOPS subsystem.
-WMOPS runs off of the products of the Scan/Frame Pipeline.
-In particular, there are dependencies with the Artifact Identification and Instrumental Calibration in addition to Single-exposure detection lists.
+WMOPS ran using the products of the Scan/Frame Pipeline.
+In particular, there were dependencies with the Artifact Identification and Instrumental Calibration in addition to Single-exposure detection lists.

-A scan list is usually provided for each WMOPS run.
-Before frame processing can commence, WMOPS needs to assess which frames have complete coverage to determine the stationary objects.
-HEALPix, a package specifically designed and tested to conduct computations in spherical coordinate systems, is used to find neighboring frames, and corner positions of nearby frames are converted to the pixel coordinates of the central frame.
-A recursive algorithm is employed to determine if and by what frames complete coverage of the central frames area is obtained.
-The covered frames (nearly all of the frames over the course of the survey have complete coverage) in each of the scans are then read and the detections filtered according to several criteria.
-For NEOWISE data, WMOPS only functions in W1 and W2.
-The broad criteria for rejection of detections on ingest are as follows: too low of signal-to-noise values in both W1 and W2, flagged artifacts of specified nature, specified extremely pathological PSF chi-squared fit variance, and excessively large numbers of non-stationary object detections-per-frame (see above).
-A critical step in the frame processing was the stationary-object-rejection (SOR), which initiates the spatial processing of the detections on a per-frame basis.
-The idea behind SOR is simple; detections from separate scans that do not move more than, or are co-located within, a minimum distance are rejected.
-The operational rejection limit for minimum moving-object motion is about 2 arcseconds, or a little less than the NEOWISE pixel size.
-To avoid wrap-around problems for the SOR step, WMOPS converts all positions (e.g. on the overlap frames) into the coordinates of the central frame being processed.
+A scan list was provided for each WMOPS run.
+Before frame processing could commence, WMOPS needed to assess which frames had complete coverage to determine the stationary objects.
+HEALPix, a package specifically designed and tested to conduct computations in spherical coordinate systems, was used to find neighboring frames, and corner positions of nearby frames were converted to the pixel coordinates of the central frame.
+A recursive algorithm was employed to determine if and by what frames complete coverage of the central frames area was obtained.
+The covered frames (nearly all of the frames over the course of the survey had complete coverage) in each of the scans were then read and the detections filtered according to several criteria.
+For NEOWISE data, WMOPS only functioned in W1 and W2.
+The broad criteria for rejection of detections on ingest were as follows: too low of signal-to-noise values in both W1 and W2, flagged artifacts of specified nature, specified extremely pathological PSF chi-squared fit variance, and excessively large numbers of non-stationary object detections-per-frame (see above).
+A critical step in the frame processing was the stationary-object-rejection (SOR), which initiated the spatial processing of the detections on a per-frame basis.
+The idea behind SOR was simple; detections from separate scans that did not move more than, or were co-located within, a minimum distance were rejected.
+The operational rejection limit for minimum moving-object motion was about 2 arcseconds, or a little less than the NEOWISE pixel size.
+To avoid wrap-around problems for the SOR step, WMOPS converted all positions (e.g. on the overlap frames) into the coordinates of the central frame being processed.

-After SOR, the remaining detections are paired with each other according to a distance and time separation so that pairs representing hypothetical objects, which would have velocities greater than the fastest object, which could have 5 detections in the NEOWISE survey, are excluded.
-These pairs are then fed through the CollapseTracklets routine, which connects pairs into tuples of 3 or more detections based on speed, direction of travel and position.
-These tuples are then stored in a collection of flat files based on the frame that spawned the tuple.
+After SOR, the remaining detections were paired with each other according to a distance and time separation so that pairs representing hypothetical objects, which would have velocities greater than the fastest object that could have 5 detections in the NEOWISE survey, were excluded.
+These pairs were then fed through the CollapseTracklets routine, which connected pairs into tuples of 3 or more detections based on speed, direction of travel and position.
+These tuples were then stored in a collection of flat files based on the frame that spawned the tuple.
 For a tuple to be included in the output of the per-frame processing it must have reached a length of at least 3.

-Tuples are subsequently grown by repeated runs of CollapseTracklets on tuples from overlapping regions of sky called globs.
-For a tuple to be included in the output of a glob it must be of length not less than 5 detections.
-To permit an object to move from one glob to an adjacent, overlapping glob, no glob is ever processed at the same time as an overlapping glob, and output from a glob is used as input to all overlapping globs run after the former glob.
-At the conclusion of the processing of a glob, meta information about the glob is stored in the WMOPS legacy database, which then informs future WMOPS runs about previously processed globs whose output can be used as inputs to globs in said future run (as appropriately overlapped).
-Through this database, tuples can span not only spatial regions of processing in a single WMOPS run, but they may also grow to span multiple WMOPS runs.
+Tuples were subsequently grown by repeated runs of CollapseTracklets on tuples from overlapping regions of sky called globs.
+For a tuple to be included in the output of a glob it must have been of length not less than 5 detections.
+To permit an object to move from one glob to an adjacent, overlapping glob, no glob was ever processed at the same time as an overlapping glob, and output from a glob was used as input to all overlapping globs run after the former glob.
+At the conclusion of the processing of a glob, meta information about the glob was stored in the WMOPS legacy database, which then informed future WMOPS runs about previously processed globs whose output could be used as inputs to globs in said future run (as appropriately overlapped).
+Through this database, tuples could span not only spatial regions of processing in a single WMOPS run, but they could also grow to span multiple WMOPS runs.

-The output tuples are then filtered to remove subset and duplicate tuples converted into tracklets (tracklet and tuple are sometimes used interchangeably) in the standard MPC reporting format and two files are generated and placed in a results directory: last.mpc and last.mpc.sids.
-These files contain the MPC-formatted output (see the MPC web site) and the source_id list for each track.
-Orbit fits then are generated using the MPC Initial Orbit Determination (MPCIOD) and Digest2 (which performs great-circle orbit fits) software provided by the Minor Planet Center in executable form for use by WMOPS, and the orbital elements and fit residuals of those tracklets that converge to physical orbits are placed in the last.els file.
-This completes the activities of the WMOPS routine, which as its last act, kicks off the wmopsqa routine.
+The output tuples were then filtered to remove subset and duplicate tuples converted into tracklets (tracklet and tuple are sometimes used interchangeably) in the standard MPC reporting format and two files are generated and placed in a results directory: last.mpc and last.mpc.sids.
+These files contained the MPC-formatted output (see the MPC website) and the source_id list for each track.
+Orbit fits then were generated using the MPC Initial Orbit Determination (MPCIOD) and Digest2 (which performed great-circle orbit fits) software provided by the Minor Planet Center in executable form for use by WMOPS, and the orbital elements and fit residuals of those tracklets that converge to physical orbits were placed in the last.els file.
+This completed the activities of the WMOPS routine, which as its last act, kicked off the wmopsqa routine.

 Figure 1 - Summary flow of the WMOPS subsystem.
-The ingesting, glob processing, and formatting are done primarily by the WMOPS Perl-based software.
-The quality assurance is done in a partly automated fashion by the wmopsQA routine and by eyes-on vetting of tracklets by the QA team.
-In the next-to-last QA filtering step, final vetting on individual tracks is done on the QA web pages for tracks with poor residuals from the Digest2 routine provided by the MPC.
-Final products are generated using the wmopsMPCGen routine and the duplicate-rejection routine is run on the final MPC-formatted list before sending the astrometry to the MPC.
+The ingesting, glob processing, and formatting were done primarily by the WMOPS Perl-based software.
+The quality assurance was done in a partly automated fashion by the wmopsQA routine and by eyes-on vetting of tracklets by the QA team.
+In the next-to-last QA filtering step, final vetting on individual tracks was done on the QA web pages for tracks with poor residuals from the Digest2 routine provided by the MPC.
+Final products were generated using the wmopsMPCGen routine and the duplicate-rejection routine was run on the final MPC-formatted list before sending the astrometry to the MPC.

-The wmopsQA routine does the final automated filtering and generates the CGI-script files, lists, plots and thumbnail products for the eyes-on QA steps.
-There is a run-summary page as well as individual tracklet pages (Figure 2) generated for the QA.
-These pages are generated using the first.cgi and track.cgi scripts.
-Every tracklet that is not automatically rejected by the automated filters has the full set of eyes-on QA data products generated in its own separate QA sub-directory.
-Plots are generated using gnu-plot scripts and output in JPEG format.
-Thumbnails are generated with a scaling of +7σ, -3σ scaling.
+The wmopsQA routine did the final automated filtering and generated the CGI-script files, lists, plots and thumbnail products for the eyes-on QA steps.
+There was a run-summary page as well as individual tracklet pages (Figure 2) generated for the QA.
+These pages were generated using the first.cgi and track.cgi scripts.
+Every tracklet that was not automatically rejected by the automated filters had the full set of eyes-on QA data products generated in its own separate QA sub-directory.
+Plots were generated using gnu-plot scripts and output in JPEG format.
+Thumbnails were generated with a scaling of +7σ, -3σ scaling.

-The list of rejected and accepted tracklets are kept in the qa_state.txt file, which is modified by the submit.cgi script, which, in turn, is initiated by a button on the tracklet-level QA page.
-The qa_state.txt file is essentially a modification of a .sids (as in last.mpc.sids) file with the vetting status label ("Accept," "Artifact Reject," "Review," or "Reject") of the tracklet pre-pending the .sids line entry.
-After the eyes-on tracklet review is completed, in a QA filtering step, products are generated using the wmopsMPCGen routine and a final vetting on individual tracks is done via the web products for tracks with poor residuals from the Digest2 routine provided by the MPC.
-The wmopsMPCGen routine creates the QA-vetted list of MPC-formatted tracks, and makes crude estimates of R-band magnitude for the objects to aid follow-up by the general community.
-A routine to eliminate duplicate usage of detections in different tracklets is then run on the final report and a single list of tracklets in MPC format is submitted to the MPC.
+The list of rejected and accepted tracklets were kept in the qa_state.txt file, which was modified by the submit.cgi script, which, in turn, was initiated by a button on the tracklet-level QA page.
+The qa_state.txt file was essentially a modification of a .sids (as in last.mpc.sids) file with the vetting status label ("Accept," "Artifact Reject," "Review," or "Reject") of the tracklet pre-pending the .sids line entry.
+After the eyes-on tracklet review was completed, in a QA filtering step, products were generated using the wmopsMPCGen routine and a final vetting on individual tracks was done via the web products for tracks with poor residuals from the Digest2 routine provided by the MPC.
+The wmopsMPCGen routine created the QA-vetted list of MPC-formatted tracks, and made crude estimates of R-band magnitude for the objects to aid follow-up by the general community.
+A routine to eliminate duplicate usage of detections in different tracklets was then run on the final report.
+At the request of the MPC, the final tracklet list was split into two reports: one for tracklets with Digest2 NEO probability scores greater than 65% and one containing all other tracklets.
+These two reports were then submitted to the MPC.

 IV.3.c.ii.
 Caveats